kubetrail/tfutil/README.md

 [commit history](https://github.com/kubetrail-labs/tensorflow/commit/9a3cb0962c983435b9d103fe9f8e2ee9fe0cb000)

 ## building libtensorflow
-`libtensorflow` is not available as a precompiled library from upstream.
+`libtensorflow` is not available as a [precompiled c-library](https://www.tensorflow.org/install/lang_c) from upstream for `arm64` arch.
 Below are unofficial steps to build it for `arm64`:

 First setup a Raspberry Pi 4 with 8GB memory a [64-bit OS](https://downloads.raspberrypi.org/raspios_arm64/images)